-A disease that causes an overproduction of mucus in the digestive tract and lungs.
+CF is a disease that causes an overproduction of mucus in the digestive tract and lungs.
 The mucus throughout the pancreas prevents the full absorption of nutrients from stools, which can result in fatty poos that float.

 Short Bowel Syndrome

-Essentially, some portion of the intestines are AWOL.
+Essentially, some portions of the intestines are AWOL.
 That is to say, a part of the small or large intestines aren’t functioning optimally, and nutrients in stools aren’t being fully absorbed in their digestive journey.

 Lactose is a sugar in dairy products, and your body needs an enzyme called lactase to process dairy properly.
 Not having enough lactase is the most common cause of malabsorption.
 With lactose-intolerance, you’re likely to experience bloating and/or diarrhea when you go hard on cheese dips, fettuccine alfredo and other creamy milky concoctions.

 The pancreas is a large gland next to the stomach that generates digestive juices.
 When the juices start digesting the pancreas, that’s pancreatitis.
 Your pancreas isn’t designed to be digested!
 The damage this causes to the pancreas results in malabsorption.
 In this case, alongside floating stools, you’ll notice nausea, vomiting and unexpected weight loss.

 Tips for Healthy Poops